-We have audited the financial statements of the governmental activities and the major fund of Cass County Soil Conservation District, Fargo, North Dakota, for the year ended December 31, 2020 which collectively comprise Cass County Soil Conservation District's basic financial statements, and have issued our report thereon dated February 9, 2021.
-Professional standards require that we provide you with the following information related to our audit.
+We have audited the financial statements of the governmental activities and the major fund of Cass County Soil Conservation District, Fargo, North Dakota, for the year ended December 31, 2021.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards (and, if applicable, Government Auditing Standards and the Uniform Guidance), as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated February 11, 2022.
+Professional standards also require that we communicate to you with the following information related to our audit.